 “The Teaching Assistantship is a valuable experience offering international PhD students the unique opportunity to become familiar with the ins and outs of academic teaching in Germany.
 The scholarship gave me the chance to gain inside knowledge in the activities of my department and to thus be even better integrated in the academic team.”

-The International Office provides a wide range of individual support for international PhD students funded by the DAAD, ranging from individual writing assistance, teaching and research assistanceships to scholarhships for the completion of your dissertation.
+In cooperation with the Graduate Centre and the Equal Opportunity Office of Trier University, the International Office provides a wide range of individual support for international PhD students.
+These include, for example, individual writing assistance, teaching and research assistantships, and scholarships for the completion of your dissertation.

-A teaching-assistantship allows international PhD students to gain excellent teaching experience at Trier University.
-The scholars are given the opportunity to either assist in lectures of their supervisors or other professors or independently carry out accompanying tutorials for lectures for German and/or international students.
+Teaching-assistantships allow excellent international PhD students to gain teaching experience at Trier University.
+The scholars have the opportunity to assist their supervisors or other professors with a lecture.
+Alternatively, they can also offer tutorials for German and/or international students.
 The teaching-assistanceships are granted jointly by the International Office and the International Graduate Centre and are financed with funds from the STIBET programme by the DAAD.

-The primary objective of the scholarship for the completion of the dissertation is to financially support international PhD students and thereby allow them to concentrate on their dissertation and its completion.
-The scholarships are granted jointly by the International Office and the International Graduate Centre at Trier University and are financed by funds from the DAAD dissertation aid.
+The primary objective of a scholarship for the completion of the dissertation is to financially support international PhD students in the final stage of their doctoral degree.
+By providing financial support during this intensive phase of the dissertation, the scholarships allow PhD students to focus on the completion of their dissertation only.
+The scholarships are granted jointly by the International Office and the Graduate Centre of Trier University and are financed by funds from the DAAD dissertation aid.